-The Sustainable Endowments Institute has relied on the talents and generosity of many people to develop the College Sustainability Report Card 2009.
+The Sustainable Endowments Institute has relied on the talent and generosity of many people to develop the College Sustainability Report Card 2011.
 This Report Card is a demonstration of their commitment to advancing sustainability in higher education.

-We owe a tremendous debt of gratitude to Stephen Heintz, Michael Northrop, Benjamin Shute, Jessica Bailey, and Naomi Jackson at the Rockefeller Brothers Fund for believing in our vision when it was just an initial concept, and helping to provide early and ongoing support.
-Doug Bauer and Gage Weekes at Rockefeller Philanthropy Advisors have played unique roles in generating insightful suggestions, as well as providing effective and efficient administrative mastery.
+We owe a tremendous debt of gratitude to Stephen Heintz, Michael Northrop, Benjamin Shute, Jessica Bailey, and Naomi Jackson at the Rockefeller Brothers Fund for believing in our vision when it was still just an idea and for helping to provide early and ongoing support.
+Gage Weekes and James McClelland at Rockefeller Philanthropy Advisors have played unique roles in generating insightful suggestions as well as in providing effective and efficient administrative mastery.

-We have benefited enormously from the foresight offered by Martin Kaplan at the V. Kann Rasmussen Foundation, who saw the opportunity to scale our work to a much larger audience and provided the resources and ideas to achieve our goals.
+We have benefited enormously from the foresight offered by Martin Kaplan, now retired from the V. Kann Rasmussen Foundation, who saw the opportunity to expand our work to a much larger audience and provided the resources and ideas to achieve our goals.

-Thanks to the encouragement of Vince Stehle, the Surnda Foundation provided the financial resources to move GreenReportCard.org from an abstract concept to the website that you now see.
-We are particularly grateful to Ed Skloot and Phil Buchanan for their valuable suggestions.
+We are particularly grateful to Vince Stehle, formerly with the Surdna Foundation, for his valuable suggestions.
+The Surdna Foundation provided the financial resources to move GreenReportCard.org from an abstract concept to the website that you now see, including an expanded and improved website this year.

-Under the farsighted leadership of Lance Lindblom, the Nathan Cummings Foundation has taken the initiative on advancing shareholder engagement as skillfully implemented by Laura Schaffer and funding environmental programs as perceptively fostered by Peter Teague.
+Under the visionary leadership of Lance Lindblom, the Nathan Cummings Foundation has taken the initiative on advancing shareholder engagement, skillfully implemented by Laura Schaffer, as well as on funding environmental programs, fostered by Peter Teague.

 We are especially fortunate to have a dedicated and outstanding Board of Advisors.
-Neva Goodwin, Doug Bauer, Bob Monks, John Chandler, Peter Kinder, Ian Simmons, Gordon Winston, Ben Bolger, Walter Corey, and Steve Viederman have been great mentors, friends and collaborators since the Institute was founded.
-Aimée Christensen and Chuck Valdes have always been willing to offer advice over the years, and we are privileged to have them as the newest members of our board.
+Neva Goodwin, Doug Bauer, Bob Monks, John Chandler, Peter Kinder, Ian Simmons, Aimée Christensen, Chuck Valdes, Gordon Winston, Ben Bolger, and Walter Corey have been great mentors, friends, and collaborators since the Institute was founded.

-Eric Shelkie, Peter Pimentel, Eric Karjaluoto and the whole team at smashLAB deserve special commendation for taking on the ambitious GreenReportCard.org project with an even more ambitious time line.
+Eric Shelkie and Eric Karjaluoto at smashLAB deserve special commendation for taking on the ambitious GeenReportCard.org project with an even more ambitious time line.
 Their creativity, patience, and attention to detail were exceptional as we worked through countless challenges together.
-No wonder that Time magazine recently included them in "The Design 100," the people and ideas behind today's most influential design.
+No wonder Time magazine included them in "The Design 100," the people and ideas behind today's most influential design.

-The 2009 edition of the Report Card would not have been possible without the invaluable work of each of our research fellows.
-Their exceptional talents and occasionally heroic deeds are at the foundation of the Report Card’s success.
-Senior research fellows, Elizabeth Ginsburg and Jenna Smith, are brilliant individuals whose dedication is energizing.
-This year’s research team, including Ali Adler, Christina Billingsley, Amber Garrard, Robert Kent, Lea Lupkin, Lisa Tuska, and Tessa Walker were a wonderful and gifted group.
-The communication’s team, including senior communications fellows Lisa Chase and Tom Robinson, as well as fellows Ali Adler, Nick Devonshire, Bethany Rogerson, Lisa Tuska, and Tessa Walker have proven to be motivated and detail-oriented.
+The 2011 edition of the Report Card would not have been possible without the invaluable work of each member of our research team; their exceptional talents and occasional heroic deeds are at the foundation of the Report Card’s success.
+Assistant Director Ali Adler and senior research fellows Rebecca Caine and Rob Foley are brilliant individuals whose dedication is energizing.
+This year’s team of research fellows, including Jenna Allard, Christina Billingsley, Spencer Lawrence, John Massie, Caroline Peri, Jonathan Rosen, and Adam Voss, was a wonderful and gifted group.

 We have also benefited from the work of other individuals to whom we would like to offer our appreciation.
-Thanks to Jen Baldwin for coming on board early and helping to pull together our research team.
-We have welcomed Amy Vavak’s assistance with important projects at key points, and we have valued Nicco Mele for offering terrific recommendations and guidance from the very beginning of the GreenReportCard.org website creation process.
-Andy Eggers has provided insightful advice and helped to make important connections to colleagues.
-Noam Yuchtman's masterful analysis reflected his vital expertise and personal commitment to higher education.
-Maribeth Kaptchuk's talented support helped infuse this project with positive energy and balance.
+Noam Yuchtman's masterful analysis reflected his vital statistical expertise and personal commitment to higher education.
+Maribeth Bunn Kaptchuk's talented support helped infuse this project with positive energy and balance.

 The Institute regrets any possible omissions or misinterpretations of the data that was collected independently or that schools provided.
-We invite any additions or corrections to the school profiles and intend to update the Report Card with necessary changes and adjustments.
+We invite any additions or corrections to the school profiles and intend to update the Report Card as necessary.

-College and university leaders who commit their limited resources to making sustainability an integral part of their school make our work significant.
+College and university leaders who commit their limited resources to making sustainability an integral part of their schools make our work significant.
 This group of leaders is growing each day.
-We offer our sincere thanks for your dedication, especially to those of you who took the time to respond to the Institute’s emailed questionnaires and phone inquiries.
-We hope that this Report Card gives you additional tools and inspiration to advance change and sustainability for your campus.
+We offer our sincere thanks for your dedication, especially to those of you who took the time to respond to the Institute’s lengthy surveys and phone inquiries.
+We hope that this Report Card gives you additional tools and inspiration to advance change and sustainability at your institutions.